rdfostrich/article-jws2018-ostrich/content/storage.md

 ### Snapshot storage
 {:#snapshot-storage}

-As mention before, the start of each delta chain is a fully materialized snapshot.
+As mentioned before, the start of each delta chain is a fully materialized snapshot.
 In order to provide sufficient efficiency for VM, DM and VQ querying with respect to all versions in the chain, we assume the following requirements for the snapshot storage: